imc552/ASPNET-Week-5/README.md

 Added a view form that takes inputs for Username and Age (Both are required)

-Added a page for changing the username by replacing the XML file with a new one
+Added a page for "editing" the username by just replacing the XML file with a new one

 Copilot: I used it to tell me how to load an XML file and pass that information to the Home/Index action so it can display a welcome message + Username